 This may have some effect on you if you have joint bills/accounts with your spouse as you will be financially connected.
 If you apply for any new credit in joint names within the next 6 years, you will probably find that you are declined as your spouse’s credit record will show their bankruptcy for the next 6 years.
 For more information on what affects your credit rating, please see our article on what can affect your credit rating.

 Normally all accounts with your name on will be frozen in bankruptcy.
 If you remove your name from the bank account prior to declaring bankrupt, then that bank account should remain unfrozen.
 Even if your bank account is frozen, it can be unfrozen with the permission of the OR.
 You might find our article on bank accounts after going bankrupt useful to read.
-If you would like to remove your spouse’s name from a joint bank account, you can do so by removing your name from the account and creating a sole named account (providing you have no balance outstanding or overdraft on them).
+To remove your spouse’s name from a joint bank account, you can first remove your name from the account.
+Then create a sole named account (providing you have no balance outstanding or overdraft on them).

 In addition to this, the OR cannot take your spouse’s money from their personal account if you go bankrupt.
-There are however some occasions when a court can order that money is removed or returned to the bankruptcy.
-For example, if your spouse had transferred all of their savings into your account to try and avoid them being claimed as part of the bankruptcy then the money could be ordered to be returned by you.
+The courts could force them to return it.
+For example, your spouse transferring all their savings into your account.

 In bankruptcy, ownership of your belongings passes to the OR.
 This includes any assets that you own, or own a share of and any transactions that you have undertaken.
 The OR will then see if there is anything to be gained for the bankruptcy by selling those assets.
 The OR has the power to look back over the last 5 years at any assets you may have disposed of.
 If they deem that the